mariodavid/mariodavid.github.io/_posts/2020-04-13-cuba-to-heroku-in-10-steps.md

 cuba.dataSource.jdbcUrl = ${JDBC_DATABASE_URL}
 {% endhighlight %}

+The nice thing about the Heroku DB connection here, is the OS Environment variable <code>JDBC_DATABASE_URL</code>.
+Heroku automatically populates this variable with the complete information on how to connect to the database (including credentials).

 #### Step 7.3: Help Heroku run the CUBA app

 In order for Heroku to know what it needs to do when it comes to running the application, the source code can define the action it should do.
-For that, we create a file with the name <code>Procfile</code> in the root directory of the application
+For that, we create a file with the name <code>Procfile</code> in the root directory of the application (see: [Procfile](Procfile)).
-(see: [Procfile](Procfile)).
 It contains the following information:

 {% highlight bash %}
 web: cd ./deploy/tomcat/bin && export 'JAVA_OPTS=-Dport.http=$PORT -Dspring.profiles.active=prod' && ./catalina.sh run
 {% endhighlight %}

-Here we tell heroku how to start the tomcat.
+Here we tell Heroku how to start the tomcat.
 Additionally with <code>-Dspring.profiles.active=prod</code> we define which Spring profile should be used.
 This way CUBA will pick up the profile specific configuration file <code>prod-app.properties</code> from 6.2.

 {%
     include image-right.html